Optimal Status Update for Age of Information Minimization with an Energy Harvesting Source: System Model and Problem Formulation

 Consider a scenario where an energy harvesting sensor continuously monitors a system and sends time-stamped status updates to a destination.
 The destination keeps track of the system status through the received updates.
 We use the metric Age of Information (AoI) to measure the ``freshness" of the status information available at the destination.

+\tcb{In a typical wireless sensor network, the measurement and radio frequency transmission processes consume power in the range of $1\sim 100$ $mW$, and take a few seconds or less.
+Meanwhile, typical output power under average conditions for different EH technologies, such as indoor solar cells, piezoelectric cells and wireless power transfer, ranges from below 100 $\mu W$ to hundreds of $\mu W$~\cite{Raghunathan:2005,piezo:2009,Bhatti:2016:EHW}.
+Roughly speaking, it takes about a few minutes or more for an EH node to charge its battery in order to perform one status update. }

-We assume that the time used to collect and transmit a status update is negligible compared with the time scale of inter-update delays.
-Therefore, given sufficient energy is available at the source, a status update can be generated by the source at any time and transmitted to a FC instantly.
-In this case, a status update is transmitted immediately after it is generated to avoid unnecessary queueing delay.
+Therefore, in the following, we assume that the time used to collect and transmit a status update is negligible compared with the time scale of inter-update delays, i.e., given sufficient energy is available at the source, a status update can be generated by the source at any time and transmitted to the destination instantly.
+In this case, a status update is transmitted immediately after it is generated to avoid unnecessary queueing delay. \tcb{We assume the channel between the source and the destination is noiseless, thus the transmitted update always gets delivered successfully.
+We leave the more general setting where the channel is noisy and updates may be corrupted and unrecognizable at the destination as our future work.}

 We assume that the energy unit is normalized so that each status update requires one unit of energy.
-This energy unit represents the cost of both measuring and transmitting a status update.
-Assume energy arrives at the sensor according to a Poisson process with parameter $\lambda$.
+This energy unit represents the cost of both measuring and transmitting a status update. \tcb{In the following, we assume a Poisson energy arrival process to make the theoretical analysis easier to track.
+We will relax this assumption in the simulations in Section~\ref{sec:simulation}.} Assume energy arrives at the sensor according to a Poisson process with parameter $\lambda$.
 Hence, energy units arrive at discrete time instants $t_1,t_2,\ldots$.
 We assume $\lambda=1$ throughout this paper for ease of exposition.
 The sensor is equipped with a battery with capacity $B$, $B\geq 1$.
 When $B=\infty$, it corresponds to the infinite battery case.

 A status update policy is denoted as $\pi:=\{S_n\}_{n=1}^\infty$, where $S_n$ is the $n$-th update epoch.
 We assume $S_0=0$, i.e., the system updates its status information right before time zero.
 Denote the inter-update delays as $X_n\triangleq S_n-S_{n-1}$, for $n=1,2,\ldots$.
 Then, we have $S_n=\sum_{i=1}^nX_i$.